 Please visit our Wall of Honor to see the full list of supporters.

 We are proud to be partners with the NMAAHC, the newest museum of the Smithsonian Institution in Washington, D.C.
-Materials from the BGMRP are featured in the museum's Musical Crossroads permanent exhibit.
+Materials from the BGMPP are featured in the museum's Musical Crossroads permanent exhibit.

-Learn more about the BGMRP and the NMAAHC by reading our blog post here.
+Learn more about the BGMPP and the NMAAHC by reading our blog post here.

-As a result of the preservation work of the Black Gospel Music Restoration Project, these recordings are presented here free for personal, non-commercial use as a contribution to education and scholarship.
+As a result of the preservation work of the Black Gospel Music Preservation Program, these recordings are presented here free for personal, non-commercial use as a contribution to education and scholarship.
 Baylor University does not own the rights in this collection and therefore cannot grant or deny permission to distribute material in this collection.
-It is the user's obligation to determine and satisfy copyright or other use restrictions when publishing or otherwise distributing music from the BGMRP.
+It is the user's obligation to determine and satisfy copyright or other use restrictions when publishing or otherwise distributing music from the BGMPP.

-To learn more about the BGMRP, please visit the project homepage.
+To learn more about the BGMPP, please visit the project homepage.
 You'll find information on the project's history, how to loan/donate materials, and how to support the project financially.

 Using This Resource In Your Research?

 If you're a researcher or scholar and you've found a use for our materials in your work, email us at

 email@example.com and tell us about it!
 We may feature your work on our Digital Collections blog or work with you to promote your work via our other social media outlets.